raymondh2/CompaqPortableIII/README.md

 Current PCB layouts are untested.
 Previous revision of the memexp did work as expected.

 Recreation of U10 Part Number 107393-001 working as expected so far.
+Recreation of U20 Part Number 107392-001 is untested.

 ## Other Projects
 Replacement Battery Module by Sergey Kiselev [GitHub](https://github.com/skiselev/compaq-portable-iii-battery)